-To get through these times, turn to a simple strategy: save, diversify, do not risk when it’s not appropriate, always prepare yourself for a negative scenario and the means necessary to survive.
+To get through these times, turn to a simple strategy: save, diversify, do not risk when it’s inappropriate, always prepare yourself for a negative scenario and the means necessary to survive.

 8. Run your business the right way

 Here are at least 14 businesses that succeed in a recession.
 Are you running one of these businesses?
-Then you’re lucky as all you have to do is running as smooth as possible.
-If not then it may be the time for a reconversion.
+Then you’re lucky as all you have to do is running as smoothly as possible.
+If not, then it may be the time for a reconversion.

 9. Read carefully

-When it comes to signing an agreement, no matter the nature of it (loan, lease, insurance etc.), make sure you give the contract a good read.
-You have to read small print terms and abstain from signing it when you are not convinced that you understand because you may have to face the most unpleasant consequences.
+When it comes to signing an agreement, no matter its nature (loan, lease, insurance, etc.), make sure you give the contract a good read.
+You have to read small print terms and abstain from signing them when you are not convinced that you understand because you may face the most unpleasant consequences.
 Do not be afraid to ask if you do not understand something.

 We need to diversify your investments and never put all your capital in stock, real estate, or IT.
 You never know when and where the recession will hit.
 Invest wisely and in small amounts.